hbc/NGS_Data_Analysis_Course/sessionI/lessons/04_loops_and_scripts.md

 >   wc -l $filename
 > done
 ```
-In the long run, it's best to use a name that will help point out its function, so your future self will understand what you are thinking now.
+In the long run, it's best to use a name that will help point out a variable's function, so your future self will understand what you are thinking now.

 Now that we understand the concept of looping, let's put that to work: